Black hole growth and AGN feedback under clumpy accretion: Introduction

 In a companion paper, \citet{GaborBournaud2013} used high (6 pc) resolution simulations to show that accretion onto black holes in gas-rich galaxies can be highly variable, with strong bursts of accretion caused by dense infalling gas clouds.
 These accretion events were found to generate strong outflows, but without significant effect on the host galaxy \citep{GaborBournaud2014}, at least over short ($\sim 100$ Myr) timescales and in the absence of cosmological gas flows and mergers.
+Similarly, \citet{NovakOstrikerCiotti2011} used 2D simulations to show that cool shells of gas would fragment, with the fragmentation leading to bursts of accretion and an overall higher accretion rate.
 In this paper we investigate the impact of periodic bursts of accretion on the growth of black holes and the corresponding effect they have on the host galaxy in a cosmological context, in which the black holes grow by several orders of magnitude (spanning both quiescent AGN phases and stronger quasar phases of extended Eddington growth).
 We use zoom-in simulations to achieve $\sim 100$ pc resolution for galaxies in a cosmological environment, utilizing a stochastic subgrid model to incorporate the accretion of unresolved high-density gas clouds.
 We investigate how, in the context of cosmological gas inflow and galaxy mergers, the inclusion of periodic, high-accretion events affects black hole growth, and the impact this has on the host galaxy morphology and star formation rate, and on galactic gas inflow and outflow.

 The paper is organized as follows: In Section \ref{sec:Method} we describe the simulations used and detail the subgrid model for the periodic accretion bursts.
 In Section \ref{sec:bhgrowth} we investigate the impact of these periodic accretion bursts on black hole growth.
 In Section \ref{sec:host} we show how AGN feedback from these accretion bursts can affect the host, specifically host morphology (\ref{sec:hostmorphology}), gas properties of the host (\ref{sec:gas_impact}), and gas inflows/outflows (\ref{sec:inflow_outflow}).
 In Section \ref{sec:earlytime} we compare the impact at earlier times, providing a more direct comparison to the high-resolution isolated galaxy run.
 Finally, we summarize our results in Section \ref{sec:Conclusions}.